freitaucher/reinforcement_learning/README.md

-# Reinforcement Learning: explicit demo
+# Reinforcement Learning: basic demo

 ## What it is all about